6yozo/6yozo.github.io/docs/typing/measurements.md

   Probably with a series of springs.
 - The connector between the two halves should be on the ground level and the top of the keyboard.
 So a catbed can easily fit between the two halves.
+- All connector should be on a different PCB than the switch PCB.
+  This reduces pressure applied to the PCB which makes the build more stable.
+  Reset button, USB connector, the connector between the two halves.

 Test results
 ============